 Hi, I am Peter Dabrowski…Piotr actually as I was born in….Poland.
 I am an Operations Manager in The Care Company.

-In 2013 I arrived in the UK looking for some change in professional and private life and in early in 2014 I have met with Kay.
+In 2013 I arrived in the UK looking for some change in professional and private life and in early in 2014 I met Kay.

-It “clicked” as they say hahah and we have been partners for good and bad since then.
-Finally, in August 2014 I have moved to Gnosall from Northampton.
+In August 2014 I have moved to Gnosall from Northampton.
 It was not easy for a big city guy to settle in the village on the countryside but well here I am.
 Me and Kay we are living together and working together in the company trying not to mix professional and private lives… (which believe me is not an easiest thing to achieve in any relationship).
 At the start of 2020 we moved to Llangollen which is fabulous area that once Covid permits we hope to explore.
 I love taking hundreds of photos and the scenery around where we live offers me plenty of opportunities.

 As Operations Manager of the company I am working hard to keep the wheels rolling in any circumstances and I am involved in a lot of different things from helping people who got stuck somewhere in the field in deep mud to maintenance of the premises IT and then further to finance.
-IT and computers were always my hobby (unfortunately!) so one of my tasks is to keep all the equipment, phones, laptops and systems alive and talking to each other without any interruption but as they are very naughty creatures I must resuscitate one or the other periodically bringing them back to life so when I hear loud “Peter…I need help here!” from the other corner of the office I know something is wrong with phone or laptop hahah…apart from that I am preparing and processing weekly payroll and one of my key responsibilities is to pay all of our staff correctly and on time.
+IT and computers were always my hobby (unfortunately!) so one of my tasks is to keep all the equipment, phones, laptops and systems alive and talking to each other without any interruption but as they are very naughty creatures I must resuscitate one or the other periodically bringing them back to life so when I hear loud “Peter…I need help here!” from the other corner of the office I know something is wrong with phone or laptop ha-ha

-Privately I have 23 years old daughter Sophie which is studying social care at the University in Poland now works helping children in a home and got engaged last year.
+Privately I have 25 years old daughter Sophie who after studying social care at University in Poland now works helping children in a home and got engaged last year.
 My parents also live in Poland.
-Kay and me live in a little cottage with two naughty black labs Maggie and Georgie in the same village we have the company office.
 As a hobby I ride sport bikes.
-I have started when I was about 10 on little moped and by now I finally got my own powerful beauty superbike Suzuki GSXR1000R which was always my dream bike.
-We ride with bunch of friends eating miles around Wales and Midlands…
+I have started when I was about 10 on little moped and now finally have my own powerful beauty superbike Suzuki GSXR1000R which was always my dream bike.
+I ride with bunch of friends eating miles around Wales and Midlands…

-Im Charlotte Millar, everyone calls me Charley.
-I am one of the Care Co-ordinators based at the Stafford office.
+I'm Charlotte Millar, everyone calls me Charley.
+I am the Care Co-ordinator based at the Stafford office.
 I joined The Care Company team early 2017.
 Although my care career started several years before this.